bdg-ee/csv_to_splunk_kvstore/Readme.md

 **WARNING**: This script will make minor configuration changes to Splunk if needed to match settings in the configuration file.

 #### Functionality
-If it doesn't already exist, the script will use the REST API to create a collection on the splunk server.
+The script will use the REST API to check for the KV Store collection on the splunk server, creating one if it does not exist.
 Collections are normally defined in `collections.conf` at the location `$SPLUNK_HOME/etc/apps/SPLUNK_APP_WITH_COLLECTION/local/collections.conf`.

-The script will then define a stanza in `limits.conf` and set the `max_documents_per_batch_save ` value.
-The splunk application `limits.conf` is modified under, and the value set, are configured in the configuration file.
+The script will also check for the collection's stanza in `limits.conf` and set the `max_documents_per_batch_save ` value, updating the configuration if needed to match the script's config file.

-Finally, the script reads through the csv and pushes it in chunks to the splunk server using the REST API, building out the KVStore.
+After verifying settings are correct the script reads the csv file and pushes it in chunks to the KV Store collection.

 #### Logging
 The script will write to the log file specified in the configuration (default is `csv2splunk.log`).